Educational Disclaimer

 The ETFs mentioned in this guide are for educational purposes only and do not constitute investment advice.
 Past performance does not guarantee future results.
 Please consult a qualified financial advisor before making investment decisions.

-Top Canadian Equity ETFs for Stability
+Canadian Equity ETFs Overview

 Broad Market Canadian ETFs

-| ETF | Name | MER | Yield | Why We Like It |
+| ETF | Name | MER | Yield | Key Features |

 |---|---|---|---|---|